-Abuse – This is a ground for divorce.
+Abuse – This is grounds for divorce.
 It can also form the basis of a claim for damages.

 Access – Also known as visitation, this is a term meaning the right to spend time with a child.